 Scalar Functions

-The Airport Extension enables the Arrow Flight Server to provide scalar functions callable within SQL queries.
+The Airport extension enables Arrow Flight servers to provide custom scalar functions that can be called directly within SQL queries.

-A scalar function returns a single result (of any DuckDB data type, including nested types) when given a set of parameters.
+A scalar function accepts a set of input parameters and returns a single result of any DuckDB data type, including nested and complex types.

 Example